 - The debugger option Run to has been selected, and any step command is used.
 These are temporary breakpoints which are only set during a debug session.
-This means that they are not visible in the Breakpoints window. - The linker option With I/O emulation modules has been selected.
+This means that they are not visible in the Breakpoints window. - The linker option Include C-SPY debugging support has been selected.
+In the DLIB runtime environment, C-SPY will set a system breakpoint on the DebugBreak label.